jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 It's sad if you think about it.

-Because the people who pay the bills, rates, and taxes, are like extras watching their society, instead of being active players in it.
+Because the people who pay the bills and taxes, are like extras watching their society, instead of being active players in it.

 Think of this pandemic.
 A person during the Spanish Flu Pandemic of 1918 got their news on radios and newspapers.
 What would they say about us doing the same while holding supercomputers, HD cameras, and biometric sensors in our hands?

 If you believe in Leftist politics, explain how more regulations or single-payer health insurance will help us prepare for the next pandemic.
 Coverage is crucial, but have a vote on the issue and move on.
-There are many other ways to improve our health-care system, such as comparative analysis of treatments, or making every insurance more natural to use.
+There are many other ways to improve our health-care system, such as comparative analysis of treatments, bio-testing sewers to track disease, or making every insurance more natural to use.

 If you're a Rightist, ask how many corporate boardrooms want their employees to be financially independent and capable of taking months off work when needed?
 Practically none is the answer.
 Then how is more corporate employment the best way to make regular people more secure?

-Moreover, a government safety net and "the markets" are proving to be undependable.
-Neither are guarantees Main Street can depend on.
-Government aid is weeks away if it comes at all.
-And the stock markets' recent plunge damaged many personal savings.
-Why should regular people depend on such undependable support systems?

 The truth is, at this moment, people need solar panels, stores of food in their cellars, and a robust local supply system.
 Even better would be online education, seamless communication with medical professionals, easy tests for the virus, insurance apps that customers control, and the ability to still make a living during a disaster.

 Regular people can have all of this with modern technology.
+For example, watch [The Pharmicist](https://www.netflix.com/ca/title/81002576) on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
+Big Business or Big Government didn't make it for many years.

+But with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and built a secure and straightforward prescription database that would have prevented [500,000 doctors prescribed opioid overdoses.](https://en.wikipedia.org/wiki/Opioid_epidemic_in_the_United_States)

-That's the hidden truth of today's society.
+One example of the hidden truth of today's society.
 With today's electronics and software, we don't need to depend on Big Government or Big Business.
 Main Street can have it all without giving our society's levers of power to these middlemen.

 In a nutshell, if someone from 1918 were to see us today, they'd marvel at FaceTime and Youtube, but then say we have the tools of science fiction, just not the way of life.